webex/react-widgets/test/journeys/testplan.md

 # Test Plan

-The Webex Teams Widgets have full integration (or "journey") tests performed to validate proper behavior.
+The Webex Widgets have full integration (or "journey") tests performed to validate proper behavior.

 The widgets are tested via [Webdriver.io](https://webdriver.io) using devices powered by [Sauce Labs](https://saucelabs.com).